 Where To Stay

 There are scores of options to lay your head down at night in Ollantaytambo.
-I stayed at Sauce Hostal in the center of town, with views of the Inca Ruins from the second floor.
+I stayed at Sauce Hostal (and PS, this is not a hostel, but more like a boutique hotel) in the center of town, with views of the Inca Ruins from the second floor.
 This family run eco-hostal was a great option with comfortable rooms in an intimate and relaxing setting.
 Morning includes a breakfast buffet which includes jams, juices, and fruits from the family’s organic farm.
 If in Ollantaytambo, consider staying at Sauce Hostal.
-Read more about my awesome meal
+Read more about my awesome stay at Sauce Hostal.

 Where To Eat